Stuff I do

 Status: Work in progress

 On August 18, 2023, I dreamed up an idea for a computer game.
 The basis of the idea would be that the player would be accompanied by a number of non-player agents controlled by neural networks.
 The level could only be beaten if the non-player agents completed the goal – the goal cannot ever be completed by the player (that would defeat the purpose of the whole game).
 I chose snakes as the player characters, and the result was the game Parasite.
 Unfortunately, I’m a terrible level designer – there aren’t any!
-You can play (around with) it here or view the source code on github.
 If you have any ideas for levels please do send them my way via a github issue.

 Langton-Music